What is Body Language?

-Since most people focus on faces in a conversation, expressions convey a huge amount of information.
-This information can vary sharply depending on a slight variation in facial muscles.
-For instance, you don’t need to tell the reader a character is happy if they have “eyes crinkled at the corners and a beaming smile”.
-Using the same two focal points of eyes and mouth, anger is present when those same eyes narrow and lips are now stretched across a tight smile.
+Since most people focus on faces in a conversation, expressions convey a huge amount of information with even a slight variation in facial muscles.
+For instance, you don’t need to tell the reader a character is happy if they have eyes crinkled at the corners and a beaming smile.
+Using the same two focal points of eyes and mouth, anger is present when those eyes narrow and lips stretch across a tight smile.

 Deliberate movements and signals pass information without words.
-Interestingly enough, the same facial expressions for happiness, sadness, anger, and fear are similar throughout the world, but gestures can vary widely in meaning.
-A circled thumb and forefinger means “Okay” here, but in Brazil it refers to a certain body opening that best’s left unmentioned.
+Interestingly enough, facial expressions for happiness, sadness, anger, and fear are similar throughout the world, but gestures can vary widely in meaning.
+A circled thumb and forefinger means “Okay” here, but in Brazil it refers to a certain body opening that is best left unmentioned.
 For a writer, think how gestures can be incorporated into a scene.
-They often include hands.
 A girl impatiently waits for a boy.
 The author doesn’t need to tell the reader her growing annoyance as she paces and constantly checks her phone.
 They’ll get the message.

 Paralinguistics is vocal communication separate from actual language such as tone, loudness, inflection, and pitch.
 The same voice can rise and fall, become shrill or raspy, stutter or blurt depending on the emotional state of the character.
 A change in tone can change the meaning of a sentence.
 If a person asks “How are you feeling?” and the answer is “Okay” but the voice is tight, dry, and shaky then something is up.

-Proxemics is personal space, distance need to feel comfortable with another.
-It’s influenced by factors social norms, culture, but also has a situational aspect.
+Proxemics is personal space, the distance needed to feel comfortable with another.
+It’s influenced by factors such as social norms and culture, but also has a situational aspect.
 Two people attracted to each other will move together.
 Two people repelled will move apart.
 An aggressive person will move forward and threatened person will back away.

-Haptic is communication through touch is another important nonverbal behavior.
-A simple tap on the shoulder conveys sympathy in one instance and an uncomfortable invasion of personal space depending on the situation and the power differential between two characters.
+Haptics, communication through touch, is another important nonverbal behavior.
+A simple hand on the shoulder may convey either sympathy or an uncomfortable invasion of personal space depending on the situation and the power differential between two characters.
 Women tend to use touch to convey care, concern, and nurturance while men are more likely to use touch to assert power or control over others.

 When to Add Body Language